Chair-for-Security-Engineering/NullFresh2/README.md

 Please see `LICENSE` for further license instructions.

 ## Publications
-A. Rezaei Shahmirzadi, A. Moradi (2021): [Second-Order SCA Security with almost no Fresh Randomness](TCHES 2021, Issue 3)
+A. Rezaei Shahmirzadi, A. Moradi (2021): "Second-Order SCA Security with almost no Fresh Randomness" (TCHES 2021, Issue 3)